To Rome with Love (TV series)

 To Rome with Love is an American sitcom that aired on CBS from September 28, 1969, to February 24, 1971.

 Synopsis

 To Rome with Love is the story of widowed college professor Michael Endicott, who decided to leave his native Iowa following the death of his wife and accept a new position as an instructor at the American Overseas School of Rome.
 The culture shock of his children in reacting to their new environment, and to an extent, his own, provided the main humor in the series.
 Family situations provided most of the rest.
-Early on, much of this came from Endicott's single sister, Harriet, who followed them to Rome, apparently for the sole purposes of dissuading them from living there and to cajole them into returning to Iowa.
+Early on, much of this came from Endicott's single sister, Harriet, who followed them to Rome, apparently for the sole purpose of dissuading them from living there and cajoling them into returning to Iowa.
 Harriet soon departed, but her place was taken shortly afterward by Andy Pruitt, Endicott's father-in-law and the children's grandfather.
 He came to Rome for a brief visit, but wound up staying indefinitely.